Sommos/java_rsa_encrypted_messager/README.md

 # Contribution

-If you'd like to contribute to `RSA-Encryption Messager` please submit a pull-request on a feature branch.
+If you'd like to contribute to `rsa_encrypted_message_application` please submit a pull-request on a feature branch.

 # Installing